prachi-naktode/Melody-Player/README.md

 # Project Features

-1. React-based frontend with responsive design
+1. React-based frontend with responsive design.
+In case of smaller screens, the player component is the main interface with a menu button to show a list of songs.
 2. Search functionality for songs and artists
 3. Music Control — Play/Pause/Next/Previous
 4. Tab change (e.g. For You to Top Tracks)